 Learn at Your Own Pace

 We are willing to work with individuals and groups who would like to receive recognition (e.g. course credit, certification) for completing study at the Metta Center.
 Please contact us about creating your personalized self-study program.
-You may also be interested in our online certification program and our selection of books.

 I. Introducing Nonviolence